ml-struct-bio/cryodrgn/README.md

     $ cryodrgn parse_pose_csparc cryosparc_P27_J3_005_particles.cs -o pose.pkl -D 300

-The `-D` argument should be set to the box size of the original reconstruction (before any downsampling).
+The `-D` argument should be set to the box size of the original consensus reconstruction (before any downsampling).

 **Note:** Poses should be obtained from a C1 consensus refinement!
 (See https://github.com/zhonge/cryodrgn/issues/21)